hishizuka/pizero_bikecomputer/doc/thingsboard_setup.md

 ### Time-series telemetry

-The following values are uploaded every 180 seconds by default:
+The following values are sampled at equal subdivisions of each interval and at the interval end. `LIVETRACK_SAMPLE_COUNT` in `modules/helper/livetrack.py` controls the number of samples shared by ThingsBoard and Garmin LiveTrack.
+Its default value is `4`, so samples are taken every 45 seconds and uploaded together every 180 seconds:

 | Key | Meaning | Unit or format |
 |---|---|---|